Integrating AI for Human-Centric Breast Cancer Diagnostics: A Multi-Scale and Multi-View Swin Transformer Framework

 \section{Abstract}

 Despite advancements in Computer-Aided Diagnosis (CAD) systems, breast cancer remains one of the leading causes of cancer-related deaths among women worldwide.
-Recent breakthroughs in Artificial Intelligence (AI) have shown significant promise in development of advanced Deep Learning (DL) architectures for breast cancer diagnosis through mammography.
-In this context, the paper focuses on the integration of AI within a Human-Centric workflow to enhance breast cancer diagnostics.
-Key challenges are, however, largely overlooked such as reliance on detailed tumor annotations and susceptibility to missing views, particularly during test time.
+Recent Artificial Intelligence (AI) breakthroughs have shown significant promise in developing advanced Deep Learning (DL) architectures for breast cancer diagnosis through mammography.
+In this context, the paper focuses on integrating AI within a Human-Centric workflow to enhance breast cancer diagnostics.
+Key challenges are, however, largely overlooked, such as reliance on detailed tumor annotations and susceptibility to missing views, particularly during test time.
 To address these issues, we propose a hybrid, multi-scale and multi-view Swin Transformer-based framework ($\FM$) that enhances diagnostic robustness and accuracy.
-The proposed $\FM$ framework is designed to work as a decision-support tool, helping radiologists analyze multi-view mammograms more effectively.
+The proposed $\FM$ framework is designed to be a decision-support tool, helping radiologists analyze multi-view mammograms more effectively.
 More specifically, the $\FM$ framework leverages the Segment Anything Model (SAM) to isolate the breast lobe, reducing background noise and enabling comprehensive feature extraction.
-The multi-scale nature of the proposed $\FM$ framework accounts for tumor-specific regions as well as the spatial characteristics of tissues surrounding the tumor, capturing both localized and contextual information.
-The integration of contextual and localized data ensures that $\FM$'s outputs align with the way radiologists interpret mammograms, fostering better human-AI interaction and trust.
-A hybrid fusion structure is then designed to ensure robustness against missing views, a common occurrence in clinical practice when only a single mammogram view is available.
+The multi-scale nature of the proposed $\FM$ framework accounts for tumor-specific regions and the spatial characteristics of tissues surrounding the tumor, capturing both localized and contextual information.
+Integrating contextual and localized data ensures that $\FM$'s outputs align with how radiologists interpret mammograms, fostering better human-AI interaction and trust.
+A hybrid fusion structure is then designed to provide robustness against missing views, a common occurrence in clinical practice when only a single mammogram view is available.
 Experimental evaluations on single-view and dual-view mammography based on CBIS-DDSM dataset demonstrate the superior performance of $\FM$, highlighting its potential for improving breast cancer diagnosis in diverse clinical settings.

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{